Automattic/jetpack/readme.txt

 * Likes and Sharing: Add Likes and Sharing settings as a Block Editor extension.
 * Photon: Remove jQuery dependency for photon.js.
 Same Image CDN awesomeness with less overhead.
 * Portfolios: Remove the "Portfolio Items" description that would display on some themes.
+* Sharing: Add a "sharing_ajax_action" to to allow other plugins and scripts to render sharing buttons.
+Thanks Darren Cooney!
 * Social Icons: Add Stack Overflow support.
 Welcome to the Jetpack contributor ranks Muhammad Osama Arshad!
 * Sync: Report details on what is queued up to sync on the status endpoint.
 * Tiled Galleries: Add improved layout for when images are in the process of uploading.